benjaminngarambe/LibraryDatabase-Program/README.md

 # LibraryDatabase-Program
 database that will be used by a program that manages library.

-##Re-quirements:
+## Re-quirements
--There are many books in library, sorted into categories
+- There are many books in library, sorted into categories
 - Each book may have multiple categories attached to them
 - Books have authors, several books may have same author, also several authors can be listen in one book
 - Books are rented by customers